-- INTRODUCTION
+INTRODUCTION

 - 04 LONDON

 - 04 NEW YORK

 - 05 HONG KONG

 - 05 SHANGHAI

 - 07 CAPITAL RAISING HOW LISTED COMPANIES ARE SECURING THEIR FINANCES

-Each quarter, Equiniti reviews both the UK and international IPO activity.
-The report provides readers with in-depth information on the latest listings as well as broader economic factors impacting the IPO market both in the UK and across the globe.
+Each quarter, we review international IPO activity.
+The report provides readers with in-depth information on the latest listings as well as broader economic factors impacting the IPO market both in the U.S. and across the globe.